hrhm47/OnDeviceAI/docs/phase-1-asr-implementation.md

 - Native ASR partial behavior depends on the OS speech service and locale support.
 - Whisper is not true partial-token streaming in this prototype; it transcribes after recording stops.
 - Qwen3-ASR currently runs through Sherpa-ONNX offline recognition over VAD segments.
-- Parakeet is currently deactivated because it was unstable on iOS in this project.
 - WER/CER evaluation comes in Phase 2.
 - Context extraction and form autofill come later.